Covid 19 coronavirus: How supermarkets will run in alert level 2

 There will still be a limit on the number of customers allowed in stores at any one time and customers will be encouraged to shop alone when possible.

-It will continue to maintain the heightened cleaning protocols, perspex protection screens and physical distancing.
+During alert level 2, its stores will maintain having heightened cleaning protocols, perspex protection screens and physical distancing.

-Numbers in-store will continue to be managed to ensure both staff and customer safety.
+The number of customers in-store will still be managed to ensure both staff and customer safety, she added.

+"Our stores remain 100 per cent committed to ensuring New Zealanders grocery needs are met, and the teams are firmly focused on managing supply, meeting customers' needs and ensuring a safe and comfortable shopping experience for all," Laird said.

 Meanwhile, popular services like fresh flowers and Lotto will also be back in Countdown stores.